 Task 5.
 Data Management.
-Data collected under this Program will conform to BC Hydro's established Site C data standards, which will to ensure compliance with Project conditions, long-term data consistency, compatibility with other components of the Site C Fisheries and Aquatic Habitat Monitoring Program, and usability by BC Hydro, government agencies, and various stakeholders.
+Data collected under this program will conform to BC Hydro's established Site C data standards, which will to ensure compliance with Project conditions, long-term data consistency, compatibility with other components of the Site C Fisheries and Aquatic Habitat Monitoring and Follow-up Program, and usability by BC Hydro, government agencies, and various stakeholders.

-The location, date and time, and persons involved will be recorded for all data collected under this Program.
-Similarly, the date, persons involved, analytical techniques, methods, or procedures employed will be recorded for all analyses conducted as part of this Program9.
+The location, date and time, and persons involved will be recorded for all data collected under this program.
+Similarly, the date, persons involved, analytical techniques, methods, or procedures employed will be recorded for all analyses conducted as part of this program.